 Transform your Debian Linux desktop with our GNOME customization guide.
 Personalize your user experience with ease.
 Get started now!

-Once you have your Debian ready, you can start with the Maldetect malware scanner and ClamAV antivirus installation and configuration.
+Once your Debian is ready, you can start with the Maldetect malware scanner and ClamAV antivirus installation and configuration.

 Antivirus Engine – ClamAV